Chern2/Stochastic-Path-Sampler-For-Lattice-Field-Theory/README.md

 No license has currently been specified.

-Before redistributing or modifying the code, add an appropriate open-source license such as `MIT`, `BSD-3-Clause`, or `GPL-3.0`, according to the authors' intended terms of use.
+Before redistributing or modifying the code, add an appropriate open-source license according to the authors' intended terms of use.

 ## Contact